Skip to main content Skip to secondary navigation

 Wages

-The Financial Aid Office determines the student's eligibility and the maximum earnings allowed per quarter during the academic year.
+The Financial Aid Office determines each student's eligibility and the maximum earnings allowed per quarter.
 Hourly wages are determined by supervisors and approved by the CSWS program director based on the job requirements and previous relevant Stanford work experience.

-The Summer Program wage is a set rate and is reviewed each year.
-In Summer 2024, the wage was set at $22.00 per hour, with a maximum allocation of $8,500 per quarter.
-This rate was established to adjust for the cost of education expenses and a livable wage in the San Francisco Bay Area.
+During the summer, all eligible CSWS participants receive a standard hourly wage and maximum earnings allocation, as determined by the Financial Aid Office.
+This is considered a Summer Program.
+In Summer 2025, the wage was set at $23.00 per hour, with a maximum allocation of $8,500 per quarter.
+The wage is expected to remain the same for 2026.
+The wage is established to adjust for the cost of education expenses and a livable wage in the San Francisco Bay Area.

-In general, timesheets from outside agencies are submitted to the Haas Center for processing according to the University’s regular schedule.
+Timecard Completion and Submission: Students are responsible for completing their timecards each day they work and for submitting them by the stated deadlines.
+Timecards are required for all hours worked.
+In general, timesheets from outside agencies must be submitted to the Haas Center for Public Service for processing according to the University’s regular payroll schedule.

-For reference, see the "Sample Timesheet" on the Resources page.
+• For assistance with tracking hours, please refer to the “Sample Timesheet” available on the Student Resources page.